meltano/sdk/docs/guides/migrate-to-uv.md

 requires = ["hatchling>=1,<2"]
 ```

 3. Update your CI/CD to use `uv` commands instead of `poetry` commands.
-For example, replace `poetry install` with `uv sync`.
+For example, replace `poetry sync` with `uv sync`.
 You may also want to use the [official `setup-uv`](https://github.com/astral-sh/setup-uv/) GitHub Action to install `uv` in your CI/CD workflow.

 ## Example